ryancys1234/Data-Science-II/README.md

 # Data-Science-II

-This is the repository for assignments from the course Data Science II offered by the Department of Computer Science.
+This repository contains assignments from the course Data Science II offered by the Department of Computer Science.